ADHD

 If you're an educator, your role in supporting students with special educational needs is invaluable.
 You are likely to spot signs of struggle in students which are not so obvious outside the school environment - they might be capable in many aspects but get lost, overwhelmed or anxious with one particular aspect of their education.
 Your insight may be worth sharing with their parents to encourage them to investigate further.

-• Missing out or not being included in social and educational opportunities
+• Missing out on learning or social opportunities

 Areas of focus while teaching students with special educational needs and disabilities